Health & Safety

-At Phoenix Center for the Arts the health and safety of our patrons is incredibly important to us.
-For in-person classes this fall, students are required to sign our new Student Agreement, which details new rules and regulations we have adopted to aid in health and safety efforts.
+At Phoenix Center for the Arts and Thunderbird Arts Center the health and safety of our patrons, teaching artists, and staff is incredibly important to us.
+For in-person classes, students are required to sign the Student Agreement before or on their first day of classes, which details rules and regulations the Center has adopted to aid in health and safety efforts.

-Additional measures we have taken to ensure the cleanliness and safety of our facility include, but are not limited to:
+Additional measures taken to ensure the cleanliness and safety of the facility include, but are not limited to:

-1. Posting policies on the Student Agreement page of phoenixcenterforthearts.org;
+- Posting policies on the Health & Safety page of phoenixcenterforthearts.org;

 Hand Sanitizer Stations

-We have installed new hand sanitizer stations in multiple locations throughout the facility.
+Hand sanitizer stations have been installed in multiple locations throughout the facility.

-Each classroom will be thoroughly cleaned daily.
-Cleaning logs will be signed and posted in each room.
-Additionally, tools, touch points, and surfaces will be wiped down before and after each class with a bleach solution.
-Disinfecting wipes will be available in each classroom for student use, so that each individual can wipe down tools before and after use.
+Each classroom is thoroughly cleaned regularly.
+Additionally, tools, touch points, and surfaces are wiped down before and after each class with a bleach solution.
+Disinfecting wipes are available in each classroom for student use, so that each individual can wipe down tools before and after use.

-- Check-in – Patrons must check-in at the check-in table in front of the Visual Arts Building.
-Each individual entering the facility will be signed in by the desk attendant on duty.
-Patrons are only permitted building access during the date and time of the class in which they are registered and during the 15 minutes prior to the scheduled start time of their class.
+Patrons must check-in with the desk attendant on duty at the check-in table of the facility in which their class is being held.
+Patrons are only permitted building access during the date and time of the class in which they are registered or if they have been granted permission to make up a class with an instructor on another day.
 The desk attendant will have a list of patrons registered for classes each day.
-If a patron refuses to wear an appropriate face covering/mask that completely covers the nose and mouth, or is not on the pre-approved list of individuals who may enter the space that day, they will be denied entry and asked to leave.
+If a patron has registered for a class with a mask requirement, they will be asked to wear an appropriate face covering/mask that completely covers the nose and mouth, or they will be denied entry into the class, and asked to leave.